georgetmayorga/blog/_posts/2014-06-07-ssh-keys:-stop-the-terminal-github-password-prompt.markdown

 <article class="post-content">
 <p>
 There is an easy way to improve your git to github workflow.
-When making new repo's or interacting with Github you'll often get a prompt that looks something like this:
+When making new repo's or interacting with Github in Terminal, you'll often get a prompt that looks something like this:

 {% highlight ruby%}
 Github username: